Artist Pio Abad brings up the archive of resistance to the Marcos dictatorship in the Phillipines following the recent burial of the dictator.

 Pio Abad’s “Counternarratives” is on display at Silverlens, Makati City, until 29 April 2017.
 Art Radar takes a look at the exhibition and artist’s practice of historical critique.

 In “Counternarratives”, Manila-born, London-based Pio Abad (b.
-1983) continues his engagement with the Philippine’s political history, specifically looking at the problematic cultural legacy of the Marcos dictatorship in light of recent controversy surrounding the burial of the former dictator and president Ferdinand Marcos.
+1983) continues his engagement with the Philippine’s political history, specifically looking at the problematic cultural legacy of the Marcos dictatorship in light of recent controversy surrounding the burial of the former dictator and president.
 Ferdinand Emmanuel Edralin Marcos ruled as a dictator under martial law from 1972 until 1981.
 While his regime started an unprecedented number of infrastructure projects and monuments (known colloquially as an “edifice complex” and at great taxpayer cost), it also became infamous for its corruption and brutality.

 This new body of work on display at Silverlens Gallery brings Pio Abad’s critique home as the artist, who was trained at Glasgow School of Art and the Royal Academy Schools in London, reconfigures familiar narratives and excavates popular iconographies of resistance in an attempt to understand the consequences of decades of repressive politics in the Philippines.
 This exhibition was directly inspired by various anti-Marcos protests throughout history, and recuperates some of their slogans for renewed visibility and reflection in 2017.
 One of the most striking pieces in the show is a scarf bearing the message: “IMEE’S FACE IS A NATIONAL TREASURE.
 WE PAID FOR IT!”